-To this day, the only survivable element of the medieval fortifications of Prabuty is the Kwidzyń Gate and the eastern part of the gothic wall adjoining it.
+To this day, the only preserved element of the medieval fortifications of Prabuty is the Kwidzyń Gate and the eastern part of the Gothic wall adjoining it.
 In the gatehouse there is a room with an exhibition of souvenirs, paintings, prints and decorations related to the history of Prabuty and the second room with collections and model of the former bishop’s castle.
 The building is in good condition, although its façades are marked with numerous brickwork and additions made of modern machine bricks.
 Several large, modern windows were also pierced in the walls, while the portal and the passage leading to the stairs in the western wall were bricked up.